HaywireInteractive/OnAllFronts-Public/README.md

 ### Phase 3B: Server meshing across zones

 Seamless switching between servers and players at the borders of servers will talk to all nearby servers to have a seamless experience across zones.

+## End Game

+The ultimate goal is to recreate a war at a scale such as in this video (with the teams a bit more balanced): https://youtu.be/RSqKx3FG0Lw

 ## Possible Additional Features